 A reggae parade taking inspiration from the achievements of key local heroes, Mahogany Carnival Design will produce an imaginative collection of costumes that chart the rise of reggae in the borough, presented by children from Brent schools, in a carnival street performance in Harlesden on Saturday 3 October 2020.

 THE REGGAE TAXI

-Carpool karaoke reggae performances with local musicians and artists, to be captured by Brent filmmaker Carole Joie Thompson and shared online and at events throughout the year, along with participant interviews.
+Carpool karaoke reggae performances with local musicians and artists, to be captured by Brent musician and filmmaker Carole Joie Thompson and shared online and at events throughout the year, along with participant interviews.

 THE REGGAE TICKET

 From Tomorrow's Warriors, this project celebrates the iconic Brent record label Trojan Records and will bring together jazz, orchestral instruments, rhythm sections and vocalists into a new ensemble.

 Real Talk Productions UK will bring together the women of the Windrush generation to talk about the role reggae played in their transition from Caribbean to UK life in an event marking International Women's Day at the BBMC Music Complex in Willesden.